 - Assisting Character: Your protagonist’s “person”.
 Who the protagonist confides in throughout the story.
-If your protagonist is a lawyer, non-human entities like a journal, a plant, or even a goldfish can be the assisting character.
+If your protagonist is an Overland Park accident lawyer, non-human entities like a journal, a plant, or even a goldfish can be the assisting character.

 - Antagonist: The opposition to your protagonist who stands in their way of getting what they want.
 Your protagonist will need to outsmart the antagonist to succeed on their quest.

 - Boss: This is your biggest bad guy.
 Often, the Boss either has control over the antagonist or “employs” the antagonist.
 The Boss is the main enemy, and their character is normally not known for the first 1/3 or 1/2 of the story.